stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

   (Found Among the Papers of the Late  Francis Wayland Thurston, of Boston)

-  &ldquo;Of such great powers or beings there may be conceivably a survival&nbsp;.&nbsp;.&nbsp;. a survival of a hugely remote period when&nbsp;.&nbsp;.&nbsp;. consciousness was manifested, perhaps, in shapes and forms long since withdrawn before the tide of advancing humanity&nbsp;.&nbsp;.&nbsp;. forms of which poetry and legend alone have caught a flying memory and called them gods, monsters, mythical beings of all sorts and kinds.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+   "Of such great powers or beings there may be conceivably a survival . . . a survival of a hugely remote period when . . . consciousness was manifested, perhaps, in shapes and forms long since withdrawn before the tide of advancing humanity . . . forms of which poetry and legend alone have caught a flying memory and called them gods, monsters, mythical beings of all sorts and kinds. . . . "
-  &mdash;Algernon Blackwood.
+  --Algernon Blackwood.

     I.    The Horror in Clay.